sam4llis/nvim-tundra/README.md

 ### Installation

-You can install this extension with your favourite package manager.
+You can install this colorscheme with your favourite package manager.
 As an example, for [vim-plug]:

 ```vim